 Always do your due diligence.
 If a rental agent can’t point you to their references or a page with their honest reviews- don’t work with them.
 In most cases, a simple Google search will show you if someone has a good reputation or a bad one.
 Additionally, you could try to only work with landlords directly- cutting out any chance that there is an untrustworthy rental agent in between.

-If you’d rather find a rental on your own, you’ll find most rentals listed online are managed by a company.
+If you’d rather find a rental on your own, you’ll find real estate companies manage some rentals in Mexico listed online.
 There’s nothing wrong with this.
 But if you want to try and deal with the owners directly, most of them will not publish online.

 The Airbnb Problem